iOS SDK development guide

 Best practices for domain name resolution

-Combine pre-resolution with allowing expired responses to achieve optimal performance.
+Combine pre-resolution with stale-while-revalidate for optimal performance.

 1. Pre-resolution

-1. For scenarios that support only IPv4
+1. For IPv4-only scenarios

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {